 Despite the attractive upside potential, we advise conservative investors to hold off from pulling the trigger until FXB establishes definitive support above $158 a share [see our ETF Technical Trading FAQ].Outlook

-If bullish sentiment prevails following the latest minutes release overseas, the Aussie dollar could enjoy a day in the green; in terms of upside, FXA has resistance at $106 a share.
-On the other hand, another “risk-off” day could create headwinds for FXA; in terms of downside, this ETF has immediate support at $104 a share followed by the $100 level.
+If the latest United Kingdom inflation report paints an optimistic outlook for the British pound, FXB could be in for a rally on the day; in terms of upside, this ETF may face resistance as it nears the $159 level.
+On the other hand, a weaker-than-expected CPI reading may drag on the British pound; in terms of downside, this ETF has support around $156 a share.
 As always, investors of all experience levels are advised to use stop-loss orders and practice disciplined profit-taking techniques.

 Follow me on Twitter @SBojinov

 Disclosure: No positions at time of writing.